 Parents and students know that school is not just about what happens in the classroom.
-To that end, it is worth considering that school communities might be well served by offering affinity groups for students with food allergies and intolerances (including Celiac Disease), as well as for their parents.
+To that end, it is worth considering that school communities might be well served by offering affinity groups for students with food allergies, as well as for their parents.

 What is an Affinity Group?
 An “affinity group” is a group of people with common interests, background, and experience that gather together to support each other.
 In other words, the term affinity group refers to people who share a similar identity.
 Some examples of affinity groups at schools may include the “Girls Varsity Soccer Team,” which is structured around gender, a “Second Grade Classroom,” which is structured around age, or the Parents of Students of Color Affinity Group, which is structured around the racial affiliation of the children attending a specific school.
 All of these groups share some type of a common identity, such as gender, age, race, affiliation, etc.

 For example, in a school setting with children who may be associated with a minoritized or potentially marginalized group, an affinity group can provide a safe space where students can build connections, discuss challenging moments that occur in the classroom, on the playground, or in the cafeteria, and receive support in a setting with other children who have similar experiences.
 Primarily, the goals of an affinity group are to facilitate positive development by helping children advocate for themselves, educate the community to their backgrounds, facilitate empathy and understanding of their needs, and develop leadership in their communities.